astrobytes-edu/astr596-modeling-universe/08-short-projects/project-5/project5-description-jax-nbody.md

 ## Part 2: Production Pipeline

-**Goal**: Generate a diverse ensemble of 50-100 simulations to serve as training data for your final ML project.
+**Goal**: Generate an ensemble of 10 simulations.
+(This production pipeline will generate the training data for your final ML project for a much larger ensemble with specific parameter ranges.)

 ### Requirements

 1. **Parameter sweep**:
    - Vary $N \in [200, 500]$
    - Vary $a$ (Plummer scale length) over $\sim 10\times$ range
-   - Vary total mass $M_{\rm total}$ (via IMF sampling)
    - All clusters start at $\alpha_{\rm vir} = 1 \pm 0.05$

 2. **Automated pipeline**:
    - A simple Python script (e.g., `run_ensemble.py`) that generates all simulations
    - Explicit random seed management (log seeds for reproducibility)
-   - Can be sequential—no need for complex parallelization
+   - Can be sequential (no need for complex parallelization)

 3. **Data storage**:
    - Organized directory structure (e.g., `sim_0000/`, `sim_0001/`, ...)